Code-Institute-Submissions/MS1-thekernelbrewery/README.md

 - The Dog photo on index.html was taken from [The Kernel Brewery's Instagram](https://www.instagram.com/thekernelbrewery/)

-- The hover effect on the beers on index.html was taken from [Mike Young](https://miketricking.github.io/bootstrap-image-hover/)

-- The contact from was adapted from [this Vintage Inspired form](https://codepen.io/dfitzy/pen/VepqMq) created by [David Fitas/@dfitzy](https://codepen.io/dfitzy)

-- The timeline was adapted from the [W3schools timeline tutorial](https://www.w3schools.com/howto/howto_css_timeline.asp)

 - The images used to show the future implementation of untappd integration were taken from [Brewdog Liverpool](https://www.brewdog.com/bars/uk/brewdog-liverpool)

-- The table of contents used at the start of this readme was generated with [markdown-toc](https://ecotrust-canada.github.io/markdown-toc/)

 ## Inspiration